Shenbakkam

 9. Mrithika Brindhavan of Guru Sri Raghavendra Swamy.

-Vellore Fort was built by Chinna Bommi Nayak and Thimma Reddy Nayak, subordinate Chieftains under Sadasiva Raya of the Vijayanagara Empire in the year of 1566 AD.
-Vellore Fort gained strategic prominence following the re-establishment of Vijayanagar rule with Chandragiri as their 4th capital after the Talikota battle.
+Vellore Fort was built by Chinna Bommi Nayak and Thimma Reddy Nayak, subordinate Chieftains under Sadasiva Raya of the Vijayanagara Empire in 1566 AD.
+Vellore Fort gained strategic prominence following the re-establishment of Vijayanagar rule with Chandragiri as their fourth capital after the Talikota battle.

 Sri Vidyapati Tritahru of Sri Uttrati matt

 He was second in line to Sri Raghotama Theertha whose Jeevabrindavana is in Tirukoilur.
-He was well versed with the Dwitha philosophy and known for his scholarly debates.
+He was well-versed in the Dwitha philosophy and known for his scholarly debates.

 Mukti : Jeshta Bagula serva ekadesi.